 Once the trip destination for each trip purpose is assigned, trip distances and durations are estimated using OpenStreetMap (OSM) data via the OSMnx Python library.
 Given the high computational demands of calculating network distances for all trips, a sampling approach was adopted.
 In Milwaukee, random points across Census Block Groups (CBGs) were selected to calculate the ratio of network road distance to straight-line distance, resulting in a factor of 1.223.
-Thus, a straight-line distance of 10 miles translates to an estimated trip distance of 12.23 miles.
+Thus, a straight-line distance of 10 km translates to an estimated trip distance of 12.23 km.

 To compute the trip duration of each trip, speed settings for different trip modes were based on the study by Alves et al. (2020).
 Walking speeds varied by age group (child, teen: 4.82 km/h; adult: 4.54–4.82 km/h; mid-adult: 4.43–4.54 km/h; seniors: 3.42–4.34 km/h).
 The average speeds for cars, public transportation, and bicycles were derived from Milwaukee’s NHTS subset data, recorded as 39.74 km/h, 18.79 km/h, and 7.72 km/h, respectively.